 Jenny is a patient in a short stay, emergency psychiatric facility.
 She voluntarily agreed to admission yesterday following an acute episode of agitation and anxiety that occurred after she was told that her ultrasound revealed that her fetus has a cleft lip and palate.
 When the nurse comes to Jenny's room, Jenny provides important details about her life and reveals some of her experiences in Iraq that suggest she may have Post Traumatic Stress Disorder (PTSD).
 The nurse calls Jenny's boyfriend, Eric, to learns more about Jenny and her mental health since her return from Iraq.

-Simulation Scenario 1 occurs in an adult short stay mental health care unit located in an acute care hospital.
+Jenny is in an adult short stay mental health care unit, located in an acute care hospital.
 This scenario focuses on the use of assessment tools to screen for anxiety and depression, suicide, PTSD and traumatic brain injury.

-Simulation Scenario 2 takes place several weeks later.
-Jenny is now 30 weeks pregnant.
+Several weeks later, Jenny is now 30 weeks pregnant.
 The nurse is making a home visit to discuss preparations for the baby, including specialty care arrangements for health issues related to the infant's cleft lip and palate.
 During this visit, the nurse performs and antenatal assessment and provides anticipatory guidance about the remainder of pregnancy, childbirth preparation, labor and birth, and care of the infant immediately following birth.
 She also initiates discussion around the likely course of care for infant with a cleft lip and palate.